Somatic Symptom Scale – 8: Comparison of the SSS-8 and the PHQ-15

 Gierk et al. (2015) compared the psychometric properties of the SSS-8 and the PHQ-15 in a sample of 131 psychosomatic patients.
 The sum scores of both questionnaires showed a very high correlation (r = 0.83).
 The internal consistency was comparable (SSS-8 Cronbach's α = 0.76 vs. PHQ-15 Cronbach's α = 0.80).
 Moreover, they found a similar pattern of correlations with measures of depression, anxiety, health anxiety, health related quality of life, and health care use.
 However, poor agreement was found for the severity classifications (the SSS-8 uses five severity categories whereas the PHQ-15 uses only four).
-The authors note that the severity classification needs "further evaluation in other populations."
+The authors note that the severity classification needs "further evaluation in other populations".
 Overall, they conclude that "the SSS-8 performed well as a short version of the PHQ-15 which makes it preferable for assessment in time restricted settings."

 Translations

 The original SSS-8 was published in English.
-As of February 2017 two official psychometrically validated and culturally adapted translations were available:
+Many psychometrically validated and culturally adapted translations are available: